aws/amazon-genomics-cli/site/content/en/docs/Getting started/installation.md

   `$ agc account --help`
 ```

-If this doesn’t work immediately, try:
+If this doesn't work immediately, try:

 * start a new terminal shell
 * modifying your `~/.bashrc` (or equivalent file) appending the following line and restarting your shell: